Tuition Fees and Expenses

 Please note that dropping courses may not necessarily result in a reduction of fees.
 Refunds will be paid by cheque to the student or sponsoring agency, if applicable.

-Refunds for Students Paying International Fees to Full-time Programs of Instruction
+Refund for Students Paying International Fees to Full-time Programs of Instruction

 Before the 10th day of the current term of study